HarisTahir2003/K-Nearest-Neighbours/README.md

 ## Screenshots

 <h4> 1.
-This image shows the confusion matrix when the Multinomial Naive Bayes classifier is evaluated on the test dataset.  </h4>
+This image shows the how the accuracy of the KNN classifier changes when you change the value of k, for both Euclidean and Manhattan distances.  </h4>
 <img src="pic1.png" width="450px"> <br>

 <h4> 2.
-This image shows the confusion matrix when the Logistic Regression classifier is evaluated on the test dataset. </h4>
+This image shows the confusion matrix when the KNN classifier is evaluated on the test dataset using the Euclidean Distance and the value of k that produces the highest accuracy (k=3). </h4>
 <img src="pic2.png" width="450px"> <br>

 <h4> 3.
-This image shows the confusion matrix when the Neural Network classifier is evaluated on the test dataset. </h4>
+This image shows the confusion matrix when the KNN classifier is evaluated on the test dataset using the Manhattan Distance and the value of k that produces the highest accuracy (k=3). </h4>
 <img src="pic3.png" width="450px">
  <br>